Location: New York, New York

 Accused: Maria Barbella

 While living with Maria, Domenico Cataldo was seeing other women.
 On April 20, he told Maria he would never marry her.
 He had other plans.
-Maria testified that he told her:
+Maria later testified that he told her:

 “I’ll find you a young man willing to marry you.
 I’ll tell him you’re a widow.
 I’ll buy you a black dress.
 You’ll marry him because I want you to.
 Then I’ll come to visit you while he’s at work.”